Mother 3: Release

 Mother 3 was released in Japan on April 20, 2006, where it became a bestseller.
 Prior to its release, the game was in the "top five most wanted games" of Famitsu and at the top of the Japanese preordered game charts.
-At one point leading up to its release, the game's "Love Theme" would play as music on hold for the Japan Post.
+At one point leading up to its release, the game's "Love Theme" would play as music on hold for residents who made phonecalls to the Japan Post.
 A limited edition Deluxe Box Set was produced with a special edition Game Boy Micro and Franklin Badge pin.
 The game was marketed in Japan with a television commercial that has Japanese actress Kō Shibasaki on the verge of tears as she explains her feelings about Mother 3.
 Itoi has said that her performance was unscripted.
 The game was released for the Japanese Virtual Console on the Wii U in December 2015.
 Game Informer editor Imran Khan alleges that Nintendo planned an English localization but canceled it due to fears that the central theme of bereavement, as well as instances of drug use and animal cruelty, would generate controversy.
 Former Nintendo of America president Reggie Fils-Aimé later said in an interview with Bloomberg News that the lack of localization was because it "just didn't make business sense" to make one for a game released very late in the handheld's lifespan.
-He also said that he was in talks with Iwata to possibly release it on the North American Wii U eShop prior to Iwata's passing.
+He also said that he was in talks with Iwata to possibly release it on the North American Wii U eShop prior to Iwata's death.
+The game was re-released in Japan via the Nintendo Classics service on February 21, 2024.

 Fan translation

 Mother 3 did not receive an official release outside Japan.
-On October 17, 2008, Starmen.net released a fan translation patch that, when applied on a copy of the Mother 3 ROM image, translates all the game's text into English.
-Reid Young, co-founder of Starmen.net, stated that when they realized Nintendo was not going to localize Mother 3, they decided to undertake the task, for themselves and for fans of the game.
+On October 17, 2008, Starmen.net released a fan translation patch that, when applied on a copy of the Mother 3 ROM image, converts all the game's text into English.
+Reid Young, co-founder of Starmen.net, said that when they realized Nintendo was not going to localize Mother 3, they decided to undertake the task, for themselves and for fans of the game.
 The translation team consisted of around a dozen individuals, including project lead Clyde "Tomato" Mandelin, a professional Japanese-to-English translator.
 The project took two years and thousands of work-hours to complete; it was estimated that the theoretical freelance cost of the translation was $30,000.